dnlk/keywordjournal/README.md

 ### Immediate Todos

-- Hide and clear the "new keyword arg" widget when you successfully make a new arg
-- Delete keyword args
 - Design and create widget for creating a new keyword.
 - Create a way to modify posts.
 - Logout